ShinChven/static-site-docker-host/README.md

 # static-site-docker-host
-host a static site on docker
+host a static site on docker wish apache image